-nould the Cou ne applicab le rule of law in your r answer and a apply the RO OL to the fa cts in your analysis.
+How should the Court rule on your motion and why?
+Fully state the applicable rule of law in your answer and apply the ROL to the facts in your analysis.

 Several years after Robert and Albert Jackson were married, Robert started to physically and verbally abuse Albert.
 After years of abuse Albert obtained a civil protection order (CPO) in the Superior Court of the District of Columbia.
 The order, to which Robert Jackson consented, required that he not "molest, assault, or in any manner threaten or physically abuse Albert.